-(7) Mr. Swift is located in the U.K., and, while the amounts shown in the table and accompanying footnotes are expressed in U.S. dollars, certain components of his compensation are paid in British pounds.
-These components were converted to U.S. dollars using the exchange rate of 1.2058 as of November 30, 2022, the last business day of the Company's fiscal year.
+(6) Mr. Swift retired effective November 30, 2023.
+Mr. Swift was located in the U.K., and, while the amounts shown in the table and accompanying footnotes are expressed in U.S. dollars, certain components of his compensation were paid in British pounds.
+These components were converted to U.S. dollars using the exchange rate of 1.26325 as of November 30, 2023, the last business day of the Company's fiscal year.